Kumaraswamy slams Governor for inviting Yeddyurappa to form govt

-The Karnataka Governor earlier today invited Yeddyurappa to form the government in the state.
+The Karnataka Governor invited Yeddyurappa to form the government in the state.

 BJP leader Basavaraj Bommai also confirmed the same and said, "Governor has invited BS Yeddyurappa to form a government, official communication has been received, the Governor gave 15 days to prove majority.
 Oath ceremony to take place at 9 am tomorrow."